 See the membership page for further information on the membership fee payment.

 HWNZ funds are available for eligible doctors completing the training programme.
-Eligibility is described in the HWNZ Funding document.
+Eligibility and how the funds are applied are described in the HWNZ Funding document.
 In brief you must be:

 - Practising medicine in NZ.